reactome/release-download-directory/README.md

 <h4>BioPAX</h4>

 This step generates <b>BioPAX level 2</b> and <b>level 3</b> files for each species in the `release_current` database.
 Additional information on BioPAX can be found at its <a href="http://www.biopax.org/">website</a>.
-This will typically be the longest running step of Download Directory, particularly due to the generation of the level 3 BioPAX files.
 It makes use of the Pathway-Exchange jar that should have been locally installed during the <a href="#-preparing-and-running-download-directory">preparation</a> step of Download Directory.

 <b>Note</b>: Due to the dependency on a local installation of Pathway-Exchange, this is also the most error-prone step of Download Directory.
 Any <i>attribute</i> or <i>instance</i> errors that result from BioPAX might mean that this installation will need to be updated to the most recent <a href="https://github.com/reactome/Pathway-Exchange/blob/master/ant/PathwayExchangeJar.xml">version</a>.
 See above for instructions on installing/updating the Pathway-Exchange module.